zhenghua-zhang/zhenghua-zhang.github.io/_pages/hobby.md

 <img src="/images/table_tennis.jpg" alt="Table tennis competition" style="width:100%; max-width:750px; border-radius:10px;">

+I have enjoyed playing table tennis since elementary school and have continued practicing it over the years.
+It has been a long-term hobby that helps me stay active and focused.

-I won first place in the 2024 NCSU Plant Sciences Initiative table tennis tournament.
+In 2024, I won first place in the NCSU Plant Sciences Initiative table tennis tournament.

 ## Rowing

 <img src="/images/rowing.jpg" alt="Rowing competition" style="width:100%; max-width:750px; border-radius:10px;">

+I joined a rowing club during my undergraduate studies and continued training with the team until graduation.
+Rowing taught me endurance, rhythm, and teamwork.

-As part of a rowing team, I won a national championship title.
-Rowing is a sport that requires rhythm, endurance, and teamwork.
+As part of the rowing team, I won a national championship title.

 ## Model Aircraft